 If a CLI or JDBC application is retrieving a date, time, or timestamp value from a DB2® database server into a string or character-based application data type, the default format that is returned for the date, time, or timestamp value has changed from that of a DB2 Universal Database™ (DB2 UDB) Version 7 client.

-A change was made between DB2 UDB Version 7 and DB2 UDB Version 8, DB2 Version 9.1, and DB2 Version 9.5 clients with respect to the format of a date, time, or timestamp value that is retrieved from a DB2 UDB server to a CLI or JDBC application.
-In DB2 UDB Version 8, DB2 Version 9.1, and DB2 Version 9.5, a CLI keyword called DateTimeStringFormat is used to manipulate the format of both the date and the time or timestamp format.
+A change was made between DB2 UDB Version 7 and DB2 UDB Version 8 and above clients with respect to the format of a date, time, or timestamp value that is retrieved from a DB2 UDB server to a CLI or JDBC application.
+In DB2 UDB Version 8+, a CLI keyword called DateTimeStringFormat is used to manipulate the format of both the date and the time or timestamp format.
 The default value of this keyword is set to JIS.

 If an application binds a date, time or timestamp value into a character-based application data type, the DB2 CLI driver will by default change the format to JIS.
 If the DateTimeStringFormat keyword is explicitly used by an application, then the DB2 CLI driver will use the corresponding format for both the date and time or timestamp values.